quicwg/base-drafts/draft-ietf-quic-transport.md

 If a packet can be routed to different instances that share a static key, for example by changing an IP address or port, then an attacker can cause the server to send a stateless reset.
-To defend against this style of denial service, endpoints that share a static key for stateless reset (see {{reset-token}}) MUST be arranged so that packets with a given connection ID always arrive at an instance that has connection state, unless that connection is no longer active.
+To defend against this style of denial of service, endpoints that share a static key for stateless reset (see {{reset-token}}) MUST be arranged so that packets with a given connection ID always arrive at an instance that has connection state, unless that connection is no longer active.

-In the case of a cluster that uses dynamic load balancing, it's possible that a change in load balancer configuration could happen while an active instance retains connection state; even if an instance retains connection state, the change in routing and resulting stateless reset will result in the connection being terminated.
-If there is no chance in the packet being routed to the correct instance, it is better to send a stateless reset than wait for connections to time out.
+In the case of a cluster that uses dynamic load balancing, it is possible that a change in load balancer configuration could happen while an active instance retains connection state; even if an instance retains connection state, the change in routing and resulting stateless reset will result in the connection being terminated.
+If there is no chance of the packet being routed to the correct instance, it is better to send a stateless reset than wait for connections to time out.
 However, this is acceptable only if the routing cannot be influenced by an attacker.